How to Structure Your Law Firm’s Blog Posts and Why It’s Important

 Subheadings are imperative to your blog post’s structure.
 Before you start writing your post, you should outline it so that each topic is organized under subheads.
 This is not only important from a writing perspective, so that you can be certain your content flows well and makes sense logically, but also from the perspective of both your readers and the search engine crawlers, as it makes the content easier to process and understand.

 If you’re unsure as to what H2 and H3 headers are, look no further than the top of this post!
-“Elements Your Blog Needs” is an H2 post, as it breaks this blog post down into shorter subsections.
+“Elements Your Legal Blog Needs” is an H2 post, as it breaks this blog post down into shorter subsections.
 An example of an H3 tag is “Title Tag” because it further divides this post into even more subcategories.

 This makes your blog much more visually appealing to the readers, as they are generally less likely to read through a long block of text.
 Using short paragraphs and organizing them under H2 and H3 headers will ensure that readers are not overwhelmed by the prospect of reading through your post.
+This also allows the information to be organized in a way that readers can jump to a specific section if they are looking for a quick answer.

 Search engines utilize crawlers to scour the internet.
 These bots, also commonly referred to as spiders, will download and process each specific page of a website.
 They then index all of the information on each page.
 By employing H2 and H3 headers, each element on the page is explained, making it easier for Google to understand what your content is about and rank it higher.